As a small business owner, there is a natural inclination to have this conversation: We…

 For example, instead of asking them to tell you about a time they disagreed with their boss and how they handled it, you can ask them to share a story of a disagreement they had with a professor or advisor, or a time they worked through a conflict in a group project.
 The core of the question — how do you navigate hard conversations — is the same.

 5. Get a sense of their real personality, not just their work persona

 Don’t forget that who these candidates are as people is important too.
 Get in there with questions about their favorite music, or what book kept them up past bedtime as a kid, or what single meal they’d choose if they had to eat it every day for the rest of their life.

 Get to know their personalities, so you can assess whether they’ll fit in well with your other employees.
 Remember that, above all else, internships are about building relationships — personality is a crucial part of that.

-If you’re ready to hire an intern, but you’re still not sure how to design the program or initiate the hiring process, we can help!
+If you’re ready to hire an intern, but you’re still not sure how to design the program, initiate the hiring process, or simply how to hire an intern, we can help!
 Reach out today to book your free 30-minute consultation with Emily and get started building the internship of your (and their) dreams!